10 SAT Essay Tips You Need To Know

 Simply taking the essay on its own isn’t allowed.
 Remember that if you do the SAT Essay correctly, you won’t have to take it again, even if you decide you want to re-take other parts of the test.

 It’ll save you more time to devote to your writing.

-So, if you take care to memorize the prompt and familiarize yourself with all of its requirements when you’re doing practice tests, you won’t have to re-read it on the day of the exam, freeing you up time to write.
+If you take care to memorize the prompt and familiarize yourself with all of its requirements when doing practice tests, then you won’t have to re-read it on the day of the exam, freeing up time to write.